Jason Simmons

-Jason Lawrence Simmons (born March 30, 1976) is an American professional football coach and former safety who is the defensive pass game coordinator for the Washington Commanders of the National Football League (NFL).
+Jason Lawrence Simmons (born March 30, 1976) is an American professional football coach and former safety who is the defensive pass game coordinator and defensive backs coach for the Pittsburgh Steelers of the National Football League (NFL).
 He played college football for the Arizona State Sun Devils and was selected by the Pittsburgh Steelers in the fifth round of the 1998 NFL draft, later playing for the Houston Texans.
-Simmons' coaching career began in 2011 as a defensive assistant with the Green Bay Packers, later having stints with the Carolina Panthers and Las Vegas Raiders.
+Simmons' coaching career began in 2011 as a defensive assistant with the Green Bay Packers, later having stints with the Carolina Panthers, Las Vegas Raiders, and Washington Commanders.

 College career

 He was a four-year letterman for Arizona State University, earning second-team All-Pacific-10 honors as a senior.